escodebar/escodebar/README.md

 Skills and competences
 ----------------------

-### Soft skills
+### Collaboration skills
-I am an active and empathetic listener.
-Understanding my counterparts' needs is critical to me.
-I attended a lecture on communication for engineers at the HSR.
+I attended a lecture on communication for engineers at the HSR and the *Radical Collaboration* workshop.
-I enjoy being a team player and supporting others solving tasks.
+I am an active and empathetic listener and understanding my counterparts' needs is critical to me.
+I like taking into account many options to find a solutions which fits my counterparts' and my needs best.

+### Social networking
+It is natural to me to be well connected.
+I have access to a network which allows me to discuss not only abstract but also detailed topics.

 ### Programming
 Python is my weapon of choice.